FAFSA Opens October 1, 2018

 - File the FAFSA at www.fafsa.gov.
 The federal processor must receive your FAFSA on or before April 15 each year for students to receive priority consideration for all financial aid programs (many colleges and universities have earlier deadlines to be considered for the most amount of aid, so please check the schools you're applying to).

-- You will receive an award notification from the universities you've applied to.
+- Review Financial Aid Awards.
+You will receive an award notification from the universities you've applied to - these awards can be reviewed online or a copy will be mailed.
 Carefully review these packages and any special messages that may be associated with the award(s).

 - Accept Your Financial Aid.
 Once you make your college decision, you will need to accept your financial aid by their deadline.
 Keep track of all financial aid deadlines!

 - Notify your college of any outside scholarships you receive.
 Be sure the college is aware and receives the proper paperwork so that scholarship money can be applied towards your bill.